berylgithub/eli/README.md

 2. Need to indicate the "rule" of which the node is eliminated from. - DONE
 3. Change the value of n, m, n_2 - DONE
 4. idx should be identical to vertex labeling (in this case of python labeling, idx_i = v_i + 1)
-5. **look at the examples written in the papers from 8-1-2021
+5. look at the examples written in the papers from 8-1-2021
 6. Still need to fix rule 6
+7. Interchange R5 and R6 to see the effect of R6